 How to get involved

-Anyone can join the PPG here at Poundbury Doctors Surgery – just ask at reception and you will be put in contact with the Chair of the group to find out more!
+Anyone can join the PPG here at Poundbury Doctors Surgery - you can email the group’s Chair at email@example.com or ask at reception to find out more!